DSimonne/gwaihir/README.md

 The bcdi subfolder gives some guidelines into how to process BCDI data

+Gwaihir is also avaible on pypi.org, each new version from the master branch is uploaded: `https://pypi.org/project/gwaihir/` On the contrary, if you follow the github changes on the dev branchm you will have the latest version

 # Installing different packages

 First, I advise you to create a Packages directory to keep these.